-Leicester is a somewhat small town located in the state of North Carolina.
-With a population of 15,936 people and three constituent neighborhoods, Leicester is the 61st largest community in North Carolina.
+Leicester is a medium-sized town located in the state of North Carolina.
+With a population of 17,301 people and four constituent neighborhoods, Leicester is the 63rd largest community in North Carolina.

-The per capita income in Leicester in 2010 was $21,661, which is middle income relative to North Carolina and the nation.
-This equates to an annual income of $86,644 for a family of four.
+The per capita income in Leicester in 2018 was $26,316, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $105,264 for a family of four.
 However, Leicester contains both very wealthy and poor people as well.

 The most common language spoken in Leicester is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Italian.